Webulux

 Many merchants operate under the assumption that if they compress their visual assets, their LCP issues will automatically disappear.
 This is a fundamental misunderstanding of how browsers interpret server responses.
 In many complex Shopify stores, the root cause is not the media payload itself.
 It is the server-side Liquid logic taking far too much time to calculate and generate the HTML.

 Standard speed testing tools like Google Lighthouse consistently struggle to communicate this reality.
 Lighthouse reports the final LCP timing, pointing an accusing finger at your largest visible element (usually the hero banner).
 The report makes it look like the image is too heavy.
 In reality, the image request started late simply because the Shopify server responded late due to a fractured, bloated Liquid architecture.
 Merchants end up tirelessly optimizing the wrong asset while the actual backend bottleneck remains untouched.
+Liquid bloat is also one of the five most common reasons a store's conversion rate stays suppressed, explained with a full diagnostic framework in the guide to why your Shopify conversion rate is low.

 Timeline demonstrating how server-side HTML compilation delays image downloading and ruins LCP